I tried running NVIDIA Cosmos 3 on DGX Spark

 Generating Commercial-Quality Robotics Scenes from Text

-Generating Video of Grasping Movements from Text
+Generating Videos of Grasping Actions from Text

 Differences from Before and Summary